JamieMason/astexplorer.app/README.md

 [Babel Plugin](https://babeljs.io/docs/en/plugins/#plugin-development),
 [Codemod](https://medium.com/@cpojer/effective-javascript-codemods-5a6686bb46fb),
 or [ESLint Plugin](https://eslint.org/docs/developer-guide/working-with-plugins)
-from the comfort of your favourite Editor and have your changes hot reload in AST Explorer.
+from the comfort of your favourite Editor and your changes will be hot reloaded in AST Explorer.

 <center><img src="./static/screenshot.png"></center>

 ## Status

-Working as expected but some steps which could be automated or configurable are currently manual steps.
-At the time of writing this project is only a few hours old.
+New Project, some steps which could be automated or configurable currently need to be done manually.

 ## Usage